by Libbylawrence

 The Golden Wasp raised one hand in protest.
 “No. You, my good man, are the best.
 You and your brothers in blue make my young friend and I seem all too superfluous!”

-He gripped Robin’s arm and flew them to the top of the museum.
+Gripping Robin’s arm, he flew them both to the top of the museum.
 “You are here with your class.
 I assume that is what brings Batman’s good right arm to Bludhaven!” he said as he sat down and propped one leg against a chimney.

 The Wasp laughed and said, “No need to worry.
 It was obvious that if a Gotham youth group and Gotham’s major young hero are both present at once, then said hero must belong with said group!”